 Have any questions?
 Put them in the comments below.

-So now when you know how to reduce the bounce rate why not speed up your WordPress site?
+So now that you know how to reduce the bounce rate why not speed up your WordPress site?